 CS GO Config Location

-Let’s start with basic things you should know like where we can find our cs go config location and how can we make one.
-Valve recently complicated it a bit, because our configs are saving now in two different directions, and it might be slightly confusing.
-You can see that login in on smurf account where all your settings are different.
+Where is the csgo config file located?
+Our configs are saving now in two different directions, and it might be slightly confusing.
+You can see that login in on smurf account where all your settings are changed.
 The first place where we are storing our configs is in:

 - \Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg

-Just log in to steam, go to inventory then press “trade offers” on the right-hand side.
-Next, we need to press “Who can send me Trade Offers?” in there we will see our trade link and numeric part of the link right after /tradeoffer/new/?partner= is your steam id.
-Under that new destination, we can find our config and video settings, so if we want to have every new account to start with same settings all that we have to do is moving it to our first place the source one.
+Second way log in to steam, go to inventory, then press “trade offers” on the right-hand side.
+Next, we need to press “Who can send me Trade Offers?” in there, we will see our trade link and numeric part of the link right after /tradeoffer/new/?partner= is your steam id.
+Under that new destination, we can find our config and video settings, so if we want to have every new account to start with the same settings, all that we have to do is moving it to our first place, the source one.

 CS GO Config Pro

-A lot of the times I saw CS GO players mostly the new one who searches for cs go config pro related.
-Meaning that they will copy configs from known pro players thinking that they have some magical recipe in it.
-The truth is that configs can not have anything super advantages inside and if they do have something handy it’s already well known and published on half cs go related youtube channels.
-Nowadays there is no way to keep some commands in secret from others.
-So downloading pro players configs is pointless, especially if not followed by the same resolution as they use, black bars or stretched.
+A lot of the times, I saw CS GO players mostly the new one who searches for cs go config pro related, which means that they will copy configs from known pro players thinking that they have some magical recipe in it.
+The truth is that configs can not have anything super advantages inside, and if they do have something handy, it’s already well known and published on half cs go related youtube channels.
+Nowadays, there is no way to keep some commands in secret from others.
+So downloading pro players configs is pointless, especially if not followed by the same resolution as they use, black bars, or stretched.
 Sometimes adjusting your video settings might be required to taste the same sort of experience they get.
-If you want to try out a new resolution, then that’s a good moment to look for cs go pro config and see what settings they use for that resolution, which crosshairs (each resolution ratio displays crosshairs differently), etc. If you just try to run somebodies config on your settings/resolution, it will feel like I mentioned before odd or uncomfortable.
-For really excited players for that whole copying configs sort of thing.
-I would recommend trying this config for few days, checking what they have set differently and copy it to your config.
+If you want to try out a new resolution, then that’s an excellent moment to look for cs go pro config and see what settings they use for that resolution, which crosshairs (each resolution ratio displays crosshairs differently), etc. If you just try to add somebody’s config on your settings/resolution, it will feel like I mentioned before odd or uncomfortable.
+I would recommend trying this config for a few days, checking what they have set differently, and copy it to your config.

 How to Create CS: GO Config

 All we need to do is creating a text document and save it as a .cfg file, and that’s it.
 We got our config!
-Most people nowadays is adding commands to autoexec.cfg which we can find in the game folder.
+Most people nowadays are adding commands to autoexec.cfg, which we can find in the game folder.
 I will recommend you doing so if you are new or not feeling comfortable with editing it at all.
 Autoexec is an excellent choice, and it will automatically load your commands every time you start the game.
-Now knowing where and how we can add commands let’s take a look at it.
-I will start with most common which people like to customise for themselves and explain you all of them.
+Now knowing where and how we can add commands, let’s take a look at it.
+I will start with the most common, which people like to customize for themselves and explain to you all of them.

 ViewModel Are to define your weapon’s model position on the screen